FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    * - EXCDEP(I)
      - **r**
      - **0.0 - ∞**
-     - Channel depth above which a second variable area relation- ship will apply (see comment 4).
+     - Channel depth above which a second variable area relationship will apply (see comment 4).

        If only one channel geometry relationship is used, set EXCDEP(I) = 0.